An Introduction to Sonoma County AVAs

 Petaluma Gap AVA

-Located only 25 miles north of San Francisco surrounding the town of Petaluma, Petaluma Gap is one of the newer winegrowing regions to be established in Sonoma County, recognized as an AVA in 2017.
+Located only 25 miles north of San Francisco surrounding the town of Petaluma, Petaluma Gap is the newest winegrowing region to be established in Sonoma County, recognized as an AVA in 2017.
 This distinctive region, planted to over 4,000 acres of vines, sees large diurnal temperature shifts from day to night, thanks to strong coastal influences like heavy fog and wind that funnel in from San Pablo Bay.
-About 75% of the region is dedicated to cool-climate darling pinot noir, while the remainder is planted to chardonnay and syrah.
+About 75% of the region is dedicated to cool-climate darling Pinot Noir, while the remainder is planted to Chardonnay and Syrah.

 Pine Mountain – Cloverdale Peak AVA